 organisations for which the Walks raise very modest funds.

 For more information on these click the links below.

 ACTSA also works for peace, democracy, reconstruction and development in Southern Africa, and to increase knowledge and understanding in Scotland of that region, including the legacies of apartheid and its widespread destructive consequences.

 Nelson Mandela International Day 2014 This year's Mandela Day in Scotland saw more and bigger events and activity than ever, in collaboration with the Commonwealth Games and others.
-A separate website has been set up for the Day in Scotland at mandeladayscotland.org Check there for information about collection points for children's books in the month of July, and about events that are happening in Scotland to mark the Day.
+A separate website has been set up for the Day in Scotland at mandeladayscotland.org Check there for information about events that happened in Scotland to mark the Day.
 For pictures of the ceremony in Nelson Mandela Place, Glasgow, see ACTSA Scotland's Twitter page at https://twitter.com/actsascotland You don't need a Twitter account to view the page.